Brightside-Technologies/jekyll-boilerplate/README.md

-Opiniated Jekyll boilerplate for static websites deployed to Netlify.
+Opinionated Jekyll boilerplate for static websites deployed to Netlify.
 If not using Netlify, disregard `netlify.toml`.

 # Features
 -  Supports ES6